AprilSweettooth/aprilsweettooth.github.io/_researches/2022-01-10-NV-center-simulation.md

 Some of the code were inspired by https://github.com/lukastk/nv-centre-spectrum-simulator and https://github.com/sashankkaushik/qutip_NV_Dynamics

-# NV_center_simulation
+# NV center simulation
 Negatively charged nitrogen-vacancy centers (NV) in diamond have emerged as promising platforms for quantum information processing and for a wide range of applications in quantum sensing [1].
 NV centers with long spin coherence make it an excellent candidate for quantum technologies.
-Many experiments have been conducted [2] to measure the dephasing time T2 and how to enhance it in the NV system.
+Many experiments have been conducted to measure the dephasing time T2 and how to enhance it in the NV system.
 This code repo is used to simulate the physical situation and make comparison with the real data to help improve the technique.